IELTS Vocabulary B (Part 1)

 belittle v.
 To disparage.

 belle n.
-A woman who is a center of attraction because of her beauty, accomplishments, etc.
+A woman who is a centre of attraction because of her beauty, accomplishments, etc.

 bellicose adj.
 Warlike.

 benediction n. a solemn invocation of the divine blessing.

 benefactor n.
 A doer of kindly and charitable acts.